pspeder/qubes-doc/configuration/resize-disk-image.md

 1. Shrink filesystem on the private disk image.
 2. Then shrink the image.

-Ext4 does not support online shrinking, so can't be done as convenient as image grown.
+Ext4 does not support online shrinking, and so it cannot be done as conveniently as image growth.
 Note that we don't want to touch the VM filesystem directly in dom0 for security reasons.
 First you need to start VM without `/rw` mounted.
-One of the possibility is to interrupt its normal startup by adding `rd.break` kernel option:
+One possibility is to interrupt its normal startup by adding the `rd.break` kernel option:

 ~~~
 qvm-prefs -s <vm-name> kernelopts rd.break
 qvm-start --no-guid <vm-name>
 ~~~

-And wait for qrexec connect timeout (or simply press Ctrl-C).
-Then you can connect to VM console and shrink the filesystem:
+And wait for qrexec connection timeout (or simply press Ctrl-C).
+Then you can connect to the VM console and shrink the filesystem:

 ~~~
 sudo xl console <vm-name>